 Reader Mary submitted the following to Ask Unclutterer:

 Thank you, Mary, for submitting your question for our Ask Unclutterer column.
-Be sure to check the comments for even more suggestions from our readers.

 Do you have a question relating to organizing, cleaning, home and office projects, productivity, or any problems you think the Unclutterer team could help you solve?
 To submit your questions to Ask Unclutterer, go to our contact page and type your question in the content field.
 Please list the subject of your e-mail as “Ask Unclutterer.”
 If you feel comfortable sharing images of the spaces that trouble you, let us know about them.
 The more information we have about your specific issue, the better.